 Inside, the Glenuig Inn is fighting a one pub battle against Co2 and other nasties.
-Behind the bar, the wines are all organic, the beer and cider is all Scottish and on hand pump and the soft drinks and snacks, all additive free.
+Behind the bar, the wines are all organic, the beers and ciders are all Scottish and on hand pump and the soft drinks and snacks, all additive free.
 There are no keg taps or packets of crisps here.
 The drinks might be priced as keenly as Edinburgh or Glasgow but when the offerings are as good as this, I believe you get what you pay for.

 However, it the Inn’s location on the Sound of Arisaig that really sold it to me it as the perfect Inn.
 Outside the pub is a beer garden sitting right on the water.
 Whatever the weather you will find yourself drawn outside from the cosy wood burners in the bar, just to sit for a few minutes watching the bobbing boats, lapping waves and that changing light the west coast does so well… I found the stress of the long drive and over-worked mind just slipping away.